 There are even greater bargains to be had from things that people are just throwing away.

 Take wooden pallets as an example.
 Most of the time, when something big is delivered to a store, it is delivered on a wooden pallet.
-Some stores have recycling plans for those pallets, but more often they are sent off to the landfill or they just sit outside and rot.
+Some stores have recycling plans for those pallets, but more often, they are sent off to the landfill, or they just sit outside and rot.
 It is very easy to spot big piles of pallets in industrial areas, near large stores, or near stores that sell large items.
 If the store manager is asked, he or she is usually happy for someone to take the pallets away.

 My husband and I have gathered unwanted pallets from several nearby stores and businesses to use at our homestead.
 One of the first things we did with them was to cover a sand pit that is inconveniently located at the entrance to our property.
-There is nothing worse than getting a truck stuck in sand!
+There is nothing worse than getting a truck stuck in the sand!
 After this happened the first time, I decided that it was going to be the last time.